Remember Jewish Wysokie (near Zakrzew and Bychawa, Lublin)

 WYSOKIE DURING THE HOLOCAUST

 Very little is known about Jews from Wysokie during the Holocaust.
-Before the Shoah, anti-semitism was a consistent problem for Jews living in Wysokie.
+Before the Holocaust, anti-semitism was a consistent problem for Jews living in Wysokie.
 In March, 1941, 320 Jews from Lublin were deported to Wysokie.
-In March 1942, local Jews were transported by the Nazis to Izbica; from there, they were sent to the extermination camp at Belzec.
-In mid-May 1942, 200 Jews from Wysockie ghetto were dispatched to the Sobibor extermination camp.

 In the spring of 1942, Nazis formed a forced labor camp in Wysokie.
-Soon after, around 200 Jews were transported here from Turobin and other surrounding towns.
-Prisoners stayed in two houses belonging to local farmers.
-In April, 1942, 500 Jews from the Wysokie ghetto were dispatched to Turobin.
-From there, they were sent to their deaths at Sobibor death camp's gas chambers.
+Soon after, around 200 Jews were transported there from Turobin and hundreds of Jews from surrounding towns were also sent to it.

-In autumn of 1942 (either October or November), the camp in Wysokie was liquidated and all remaining Jews were send to Izbica ghetto; from Izbica, they were sent to extermination camps (probably Belzec, though possibly Sobibor).
+In autumn of 1942 (either October or November), the camp in Wysokie was liquidated and all remaining Jews were sent to Izbica ghetto; from Izbica, they were sent to extermination camps (probably Belzec, though possibly Sobibor).
 In all, 500 Jews from Wysokie and 250 or more from nearby locales were murdered via the Wysokie ghetto.
 This final deportation marked the end of Jewish community in Wysokie.

 Please review the site content below.
 Zachor - We Remember.